-09.03 Approval to Fill Multiple Positions – With the approval of the chief diversity officer and director, Equity and Access, a hiring manager may fill multiple vacancies from the same applicant pool.
+09.03 Approval to Fill Multiple Positions – With the approval of the chief diversity officer and director, Office of Equity and Access, a hiring manager may fill multiple vacancies from the same applicant pool.
 This is only applicable when all vacant positions are identical, with the same job title and job requirements.
-When copying a pool to fill multiple positions, the manager must copy the posted pay range, minimum qualifications, preferred qualifications, and other attributes, and must apply them to both the original position and the multiple open positions.
+When copying a pool to fill multiple positions, the manager must copy the posted pay range, required qualifications, preferred qualifications, and other attributes, and must apply them to both the original position and the multiple open positions.
 The hiring manager must submit separate requisitions for each vacancy.

 09.04 Promotions and Transfers

 a.
 The university will not ask an employee to forego a promotion because of their value to their current supervisor.
 Nevertheless, an employee accepting promotion or transfer should give the current supervisor as much advance notice as possible in order to ease transition problems.
 The current and new supervisors shall mutually agree upon the transition date.